RueRC/nyu_cv_final/README.md

-# NYU Computer Vision – Final Project
+# NYU Computer Vision – Final Project - Team Reconstructors

 This repository contains the final project for the **NYU Computer Vision** course.